WHAT HAVE WE LEARNED?

 Data acquisition should be constant

-Data acquisition and interpretation needs to continuously feed the process during the foundation and mooring system design, the cable studies as well as throughout the O&M phase.
+Data acquisition and interpretation need to continuously feed the process during the foundation and mooring system design, the cable studies as well as throughout the O&M phase.
 Discover why maximising power cable reliability is important.

 Efficient installation concepts reduce risk and cost